AngryCarrot789/PicNetStudio/README.md

 ### Layer Tree
 The layer tree on the top right presents all the layers.
 Layers can be grouped by selecting some and clicking CTRL+G (or by clicking COMP, as in Composition Layer).
+You can also merge your selection into a single raster layer by clicking the "Merge" button

 Most layers have 3 state adjustment buttons.
 The 2 green buttons change visibility for view port aka preview (top) and export (bottom).
 The S button toggles Solo mode, which makes a specific layer the only one to be drawn